braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/react_native/push_notifications.md

 ![A Braze push campaign showing you can add your own user ID as a test recipient to test your push notification.][1]

-## Optional: Foward Android push to another FirebaseMessagingService
+## Optional: Forward Android push to another FirebaseMessagingService

 If you have another Firebase Messaging Service you would also like to use, you can also specify a fallback Firebase Messaging Service to call if your application receives a push that isn't from Braze.